omriallouche/facebook-page-selector/README.md

 ```html
 <ot-fb-selector fb-page="facebookPage" fb-access-token="%FB_ACCESS_TOKEN%"></ot-fb-selector>
 ```
-Selected page params will be saved into `facebookPage` variable.
+In the example above, the selected page will be saved into `facebookPage` variable.

 ## Attributes:
  - `fb-access-token` - Facebook access token (*required*)
- - `fb-page` - Scope variable for saving selected FB page
+ - `fb-page` - Scope variable to hold the selected FB page